How to the referred for treatment to The Thornbury Gamma Knife Centre

 If you would like to be treated as a private Gamma Knife patient you need to discuss this with your specialist and or GP and your referral must come from them.
 If they feel it is appropriate they will refer you.
 Your case will then be considered in detail by a multi-disciplinary team of experts to decide if Gamma Knife treatment is suitable for you.
 Below are step by step instructions on how to be referred for treatment:-

 Should you require additional advice and information on how to be referred for Gamma Knife therapy please contact us.

 - Step 1: Ask your GP or consultant if your condition is appropriate for Gamma Knife therapy.
-You can be referred either as an NHS patient or as a private patient.

 - Step 3: Ask your GP or consultant to complete the Gamma Knife referral forms available here or to write a referral letter.

 If you have any questions please contact us.